Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/type-explanations.md

 ### Cellular2D

-[`Cellular2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Cellular2D.java) is an implementation of [`Noise2D`](#noise2d) which creates `Cell`s, large area with the same value, instead of smooth Perlin-like gradients.
+[`Cellular2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Cellular2D.java) is an implementation of [`Noise2D`](#noise2d) specialized to have polygonal blobs of constant value, instead of smooth, constantly changing values.
 It has these additional methods:

 - `.then(func: Function<Cell, double>): Noise2D`{: .language-kube #cellular2d-then }: Converts the `Cell` to value via a function
 - `.cell(x: double, z: double): Cell`{: .language-kube #cellular2d-cell }: Gets the `Cell` at the given x-z point. `Cell` is an object with the following methods